Spring cleaning time! It's time to dust off your social media program's maybe neglected password sheet or admin settings with a social media audit.

 - Learn what’s working and what’s not about your current strategy

-- Check what your competitors are posting on social media
+- Use a social listening tool to check what your competitors are posting on social media

 - Refresh your profiles with new cover photos, descriptions, etc.